Close

 How to Apply for Deduction under Section 80GG?

-To avail of a deduction under Section 80GG, individuals must complete Form 10BA and submit it with their income tax return.
+To avail of an 80GG deduction, individuals must complete Form 10BA and submit it with their income tax return.

 The following details are essential when filling out the form: